-The NH LLMP has an international reputation as a successful cooperative monitoring, education and research program.
-Current projects include: use of volunteer generated data for non-point pollution studies using high tech analysis system (Geographic Information Systems and Satellite Remote Sensing), intensive watershed monitoring for the development of lake nutrient budgets and investigations of water quality and indicator organisms (food analysis, fish condition, stream invertebrates, the presence of algal toxins and their fate, the sources of mercury and the accumulation in aquatic food chains).
+tion studies using high tech analysis system (Geographic Information Systems and Satellite Remote Sensing), intensive watershed monitoring for the development of watershed nutrient budgets, and investigations of water quality and indicator organisms (food web analysis, fish condition, and stream invertebrates).
 The key ingredients responsible for the success of the program include innovative costshare funding and cost reduction, assurance of credible data, practical sampling protocols and, most importantly, the interest and motivation of our volunteer monitors.

-The 1997 sampling season was another exciting year for the New Hampshire Lakes Lay Monitoring Program.
+The 1998 sampling season was another exciting year for the New Hampshire Lakes Lay Monitoring Program.
 National recognition for the high quality of work by you, the volunteer monitors, continued with awards, requests for program information and invitations to speak at national conferences (Figure 2).